How To Track Dreams (And Reframe Nightmares) With A Personal Dream Journal

 How to start and use your journal.

 Intrigued yet?
 You're in luck because dream journaling couldn't be more simple.
-Here's how to start, according to Ellis:
+Here's the step-by-step process for dream journaling, according to Ellis:

 Find a book or journal that appeals to you, Ellis suggests, and keep it by your bedside.
 There are also apps for this, though keeping your phone near your bed might not be so great for your sleep quality.